vedgy/venturous/README.md

 usually desirable to listen to movements in succession and in a proper order.

 Venturous has hierarchical playlist, which reflects file system.
-The playlist is protected from accidental changes.
+The playlist is protected from accidental changes.<br>
-Venturous also features playback history, which allows user to identify previously played items and play them again.
+Venturous also features playback history, which allows user to identify previously played items and play them again.<br>
+Custom actions similar to those in Thunar file manager are available in playlist's and history's custom menus.
+Custom actions allow user to open selected items in external application.
+For example: open in file manager or in media player, edit text file, move item(s) to trash.

 ## Build requirements